-- There are restrictions on the employment of persons under 18 years of age.
+- There are restrictions on the jobs that people under 18 years old can do.

-- Regardless of age, all employees under 18 years of age are entitled to the minimum standards of employment, such as general holidays, vacations, minimum wage and termination notice or pay.
+- All employees, including those under 18 years of age, are entitled to the minimum standards of employment, such as general holidays, vacations, minimum wage and termination notice or pay.